waynebloss/hashids-tsql/readme.md

 ## Use Cases

-The primary use case for a TSQL hashid encoding function can be seen in the [ComputedTest table](https://github.com/waynebloss/hashids-tsql/blob/master/db/mssql/dbo/Tables/ComputedTest.sql) where the table's `HashId` uses `encode1` to hash the `Id` column _once_ as part of the atomic INSERT of a record.
+The primary use case for a TSQL hashid encoding function can be summarized in the [ComputedTest table](https://github.com/waynebloss/hashids-tsql/blob/master/db/mssql/dbo/Tables/ComputedTest.sql) where the table's `HashId` uses `encode1` to hash the `Id` column as part of the atomic INSERT of a record.

+However, calling `encode1` or `encode2` as part of a stored procedure might be preferable in order to avoid costly recomputes.

-As a _persisted_ computed column, `HashId` [can also be indexed](http://msdn.microsoft.com/en-us/library/ms189292(v=sql.100).aspx).
+As a _persisted_ computed column, `HashId` [can be indexed](http://msdn.microsoft.com/en-us/library/ms189292(v=sql.100).aspx).
-However, [some situations can result in extremely expensive queries if you add a hashid column](https://github.com/waynebloss/hashids-tsql/issues/4) so be careful to avoid recomputes.
+**BEWARE** that [some situations can result in extremely expensive queries if you add a hashid column](https://github.com/waynebloss/hashids-tsql/issues/4) so work must be done in order to avoid recomputes.

 If every table were to use the same `encode1` function, then any row in any table with `Id = 1` would have the same hash.
 Therefore, `encode2` is provided, which takes 2 numbers.
 So, TableX can call `encode2(1, [Id])` and TableY can